 Once a researcher has obtained the citation information for the slip law or session law version of a statute, he can proceed in a couple of ways.
 First, he may find a compiled legislative history for his statute.
 Compiled legislative histories are similar to the compilations of historical constitutional documentation referenced in Section 3.6.1.
-Compiled legislative histories may exist as stand-alone works on a single topic,89 but researchers may also find works that collect and publish multiple compiled legislative histories.
-Such collections-at least for Federal legislation--exist both in print and electronically.90
+Compiled legislative histories may exist as stand-alone works on a single topic, 93 but researchers may also find works that collect and publish multiple compiled legislative histories.
+Such collections-at least for Federal legislation--exist both in print and electronically.
+94

 The dominant print source for compiled legislative histories is West's United States Code Congressional and Administrative News (USCCAN).
 Before computers, USCCAN was the easiest way to locate federal legislative history.
-Researchers would look up federal statutes by Public Law number, and the USCCAN entry for the Public Law in question would contain a selection of the more useful legislative history documents as chosen by a West editor.
+Public Law number, and the USCCAN entry for the Public Law in question would contain a selection of the more useful legislative history documents as chosen by a West editor.
 Note that USCCAN only provides select (as opposed to comprehensive) legislative histories and only on select statutes.
 Despite these limitations, USCCAN is useful and ubiquitous enough that it remains the Bluebook preferred source for many citations to legislative history.
-Page 1972.
+Public Law in question would contain a selection of the more useful legislative histories and only on select statutes.

 In addition to finding them in print, researchers can also find compiled legislative histories electronically.
-For instance, West includes an electronic
+For instance, West includes an electronic version of USCCAN on its Westlaw Precision platform.
+Similarly,

-89 See, e.g., Bernard D. Reams and Charles R. Haworth, Congress and the Courts: a Legislative History, 1787-1977: Documents and Materials Regarding the Creation, Structure, and Organization of Federal Courts and the Federal Judiciary (1978).
+&lt;sup>93 See, e.g., Bernard D. Reams and Charles R. Haworth, Congress and the Courts: a Legislative History, 1787-1977: Documents and Materials Regarding the Creation, Structure, and Organization of Federal Courts and the Federal Judiciary (1978).

-90 For a comprehensive bibliography of available compiled legislative histories, see NANCY P. JOHNSON, SOURCES OF COMPILED LEGISLATIVE HISTORIES: A BIBLIOGRAPHY OF GOVERNMENT DOCUMENTS, PERIODICAL ARTICLES, AND BOOKS (2d ed.
+&lt;sup>94 For a comprehensive bibliography of available compiled legislative histories, see Nancy P. Johnson, Sources of Compiled Legislative Histories: a Bibliography of Government Documents, Periodical Articles, and Books (2d ed.
 2012).

-91 Note that in addition to its print form, USCCAN is now also published electronically on Westlaw.
+&lt;sup>95 Note that in addition to its print form, USCCAN is now also published electronically on Westlaw.
 It remains a trusted and useful source for legislative history research in the computer era.

-92 See The Bluebook: A Uniform System of Citation R. 13.4, at 138, R 12.6, at 127-128, (Columbia Law Review Ass'n et al. eds., 20th ed.
+&lt;sup>96 See The Bluebook: A Uniform System of Citation R. 13.4, at 138, R 12.6, at 127-128, (Columbia Law Review Ass'n et al. eds., 20th ed.
 2015).

-version of USCCAN on its Westlaw Edge platform.
-Similarly, HeinOnline provides a number of compiled legislative histories in electronic format.
+HeinOnline provides a number of compiled legislative histories in electronic format.

 Unfortunately, compiled histories are not available for every statute.
 In the event that a researcher needs to investigate the legislative history of a statute without an available compiled history, he will need to compile the materials himself.
 The amount, type, and format of legislative documents available vary greatly by jurisdiction.
-At the Federal level, the Government Publishing Office produces a large selection of legislative documents that researchers can find in print or on microfiche93 at a Federal Depository Library.
-94 Legislative history documents for more recent statutes may also be found online at Congress.gov.95 Westlaw Edge and Lexis+ also sometimes provide links to individual pieces of legislative history in the annotations to code sections.
-Alternatively, the private publisher ProQuest provides digitized Congressional documents from as early as 1789 through electronic subscription services.96 Researchers can use the same basic searching, browsing, and filtering techniques discussed above in Chapter 2 to retrieve legislative history documents from either Congress.gov or the ProQuest databases.
+At the Federal level, the Government Publishing Office produces a large selection of legislative documents that researchers can find in print or on microfiche at a Federal Depository Library.
+98 Legislative history documents for more recent statutes may also be found online at Congress.gov.99 Westlaw Precision and Lexis+ also sometimes provide links to individual pieces of legislative history in the annotations to code sections.
+Alternatively, the private publisher ProQuest provides digitized Congressional documents from as early as 1789 through electronic subscription services.
+100 Researchers can use the same basic searching, browsing, and filtering techniques discussed above in Chapter 2 to retrieve legislative history documents from either Congress.gov or the ProQuest databases.